google/cpp-from-the-sky-down/tafn/tafn.md

 ## Motivation

-Using names to designate functions is a source of limitations for C++.
-The limitations fall into three main categories:
+Currently we use literal names to designate free and member functions.
+However, this is a source of limitations for C++.
+We are limited due to the need to maintain backwards compatibility, incomplete namespacing, and lack of meta-programmability for these names.
+For each of these limitations, there are features that we would like to have, but we do not.

 1. Backwards compatibility limitations
 	* Universal Function Call Syntax